SC5/sc5-styleguide/README.md

 **server** (boolean, optional)

 Enable built-in web-server.
 To enable Designer tool the style guide must be served with the built-in web server.
-The server has also ability to refresh changed styles or KSS markup without doing a full page reload.
+The server also has the ability to refresh changed styles or KSS markup without doing a full page reload.

 <a name="option-port"></a>
 **port** (number, optional)